KyleCie/turing-machine/README.md

 ## Updates

+- 14/04/26, [see commit](https://github.com/KyleCie/turing-machine/commit/aa6a22cd0a3cd4a03215243e5802e56e1b0f40f1) : First version of a better system to handle TypoError, and auto-troubleshoot it, and create warning + bugfix in the lexer with the logic of the variable 'line_no'.
 - 12/04/26, [see commit](https://github.com/KyleCie/turing-machine/commit/e405669b61dd4ee2ba46ed4b07a72eefcc5e8f14) : Fixed bugs in the logic of the parser when handling the body of some parts, created a new type of error for the parser + checker, better logic for IDENT (literals, names, ...) handling (now it can handle pretty much anything).
 - 06/04/26, [see commit](https://github.com/KyleCie/turing-machine/commit/d7c0e38eea4bfdaa022c1d8ebe5b868ec27d99b3) : the first version of the Turing machin was created, it use a double-linked chain method, and you can visualised by printing the tape.
 Also added a .lower() to the lexer when adding a keywords for easier uses of thoses values.
 - 05/04/26, [see commit](https://github.com/KyleCie/turing-machine/commit/03840bd1d608d9831ef7faed95c935bb59f8b6ba): Reworked the entire checker system to integrate it into the parser, and introduced proper exceptions.
 [See discussion](https://github.com/KyleCie/turing-machine/issues/1)